btheodorezhang/btheodorezhang.github.io/_pages/about.md

 ---

-My name is Bing Theodore Zhang, I am currently a Postdoctoral Research Scholar at the Pennsylvania State University
+My name is Bing Theodore Zhang.
+I am currently a Postdoctoral Research Scholar at the Pennsylvania State University

 My research
 ======